TommyStarK/obskit/README.md

 - Telemetry agent:
 	- [Agent](https://github.com/grafana/agent)

 :warning: I am neither a Grafana employee nor a Kubernetes guru.
-I do not claim to cover each use cases.
 You should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my configs unless you know what that entails.

 ## Prerequisites